mrettl/conforce/README.md

     - `conforce_abq_plugin.py`
     - ...

-To install the Abaqus Plug-in, unzip the file in one of the following valid `plugin-folder`:
+To install the Abaqus plug-in, unzip the file in one of the following valid `plugin-folder`:

 - `plugin_central_dir`: This is an Abaqus environment parameter.
-  A Plug-in in this folder is accessible regardless of the home or current directory.
+  A plug-in in this folder is accessible regardless of the home or current directory.
 For many installations this folder is located in `C:\\SIMULIA\\CAE\\plugins\\{year}`.
 - `home_dir\abaqus_plugins`: This is the folder in which Abaqus is started.